Ishtiaq Ahmed (political scientist): Two Nation Theory

 Ishtiaq Ahmed has provided a critique of the Two-Nation Theory by quoting Mohammad Ali Jinnah to the effect that the founder of Pakistan consistently argued that Hindus and Muslims could not live in peace together in one state and therefore India must be partitioned to create Pakistan.

 Quoting from March 22, 1940 onwards Jinnah’s speeches, statements and messages Ishtiaq Ahmed demonstrates that Jinnah’s two – nation theory was deployed by him to argue that Hindus and Muslims can never constitute a cohesive and coherent nation.
 Rather, both were the antithesis of one another.
 Upon such a basis, he took an uncompromising stand on the absolute imperative of partitioning India to create Pakistan, and rejected out of hand that he was using the demand for Pakistan as a bargaining chip to achieve a power-sharing deal with the Indian National Congress.

 Military meddling in Pakistan's politics

 Ahmed has written about military spending in Pakistan.
 In his article "Garrison state: Academic urges government to cut back on military spending", he urges the Pakistani government to reduce military spending.

 Jinnah

 In his article "Many Promises of Jinnah", Ahmed discusses various promises and pledges of Jinnah.
-He criticises Jinnah's tendency to focus on one speech, ignoring his consistent assertion from 1940 to 1947 that Hindus and Muslims could never be one nation.
+He criticises many scholars' tendency to absolve Jinnah of responsibility for the Partition of India.
+He argues that these scholars focus on one speech by Jinnah, ignoring his consistent assertion from 1940 to 1947 that Hindus and Muslims could never be one nation.
+He later wrote a book entitled Jinnah: His Successes, Failures, and Role in History, which was critically acclaimed and won an international literary award.
+His scholarship was subsequently the basis for a multimedia timeline of the Partition of India and the broader history of the Hindu-Muslim divide in India.